 Spring is in the air – and so are respiratory irritants.
 And also bacteria, mold, and virus-causing germs.
-But we aren’t talking about outdoor air; we’re talking about your indoor air.
+But we aren’t talking about the air outside; we’re talking about the air inside your home.

-Over 45 million Americans live with allergies and 24 million deal with asthma.
+Over 45 million Americans suffer from allergies and 24 million are affected by asthma.
 So in May, we're calling out sneezes so you can call in the Experts, for FREE.
 Call Golden Seal Service Experts right now to get a NO-CHARGE home air quality and comfort analysis at 630-246-2698 or schedule your appointment online

 Learn more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
-Here are some more recommendations from Golden Seal Service Experts:
+Here are some additional recommendations from Golden Seal Service Experts:

 If your or your loved ones’ immune systems are compromised or not as strong as desired, investing in a HEPA (High Efficiency Particular Air) filtration system may be the choice for you.
-Even if you feel like your allergies are pretty minimal, people are often surprised by the nearly instant change in how they feel after changing to a HEPA air filtration system.
+Even if you feel like your allergies are pretty mild, people are often shocked by the nearly instant change in how they feel after changing to a HEPA air filtration system.

-If you aren’t sure if such a high-performing air filtration system is a perfect fit for your home, there are a multitude of options to choose from when it comes to upgrading your home’s air quality.
-Below are several options of air filters and cleaners that you can choose for your indoor air quality.
+If you don’t feel like such a high-performing air filtration system is a perfect fit for your home, there are a multitude of options to choose from when it comes to upgrading your home’s air quality.
+Below are different air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These systems help destroy germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
-According to research, 1/5th of people who experienced allergies was also exposed to fungi and bacteria in their ventilation systems.
+These systems help destroy germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to research, one in five people who experienced allergies was also exposed to fungi and bacteria in their ventilation systems.
 Installing a UV light system helps to get rid of these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can inflame your nasal passages and take your typical allergies to a full-blown sinus infection in less than a week.
-On the flip side, too much humidity can stimulate the growth of dust mites and microbes, making your allergy symptoms even worse.
+Dry air can inflame your nasal passages and take your typical allergies to a full-blown sinus infection in a matter of days.
+On the flip side, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.

-Help increase the quality of your home’s air with Golden Seal Service Experts.
-Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Help increase the quality of your indoor air with Golden Seal Service Experts.
+Call today for an in-home air quality analysis and we’ll help you choose the ideal system for your home.